jensnesten/DNN-StatArb/README.md

 # DNN-StatArb
 Deep learning applied to High/Middle frequency statistical arbitrage trading strategies.
 For backtesting we will be using backtrader (https://github.com/mementum/backtrader), a simple backtesting engine written in python.
-Sample data has been provided in the form of 1-minute intraday OHLC data.
 ## Requirements
 ```bash
 pip install -r requirements.txt